MishaHedman/ScriptBook-Case/README.md

 * Other major companies in this field:  Largo *Film and script analysis solutions provider* , Greenlight Essentials *Movie analytics*, Scriptation *PDF Annotation App for Film and TV Production* , Hangzhou Fire Technology *SaaS-based box-office forecasting solutions provider*, Spec Scout *Online script analysis platform*, Pilot Movies *SaaS-based analytics platform for the entertainment industry*, Fliq *AI-based movie analytics* , Scriptsee *Platform offering film and TV pre-production and script analysis*, Epagogix *Box office forecasting tool*, Story Touch *script creation & analysis software*.

+## Results

+* What has been the business impact of this company so far?
+ScriptBook is making an impact in the Film & Television industry.

+* What are some of the core metrics that companies in this field use to measure success?
+How is your company performing based on these metrics?

+* How is your company performing relative to competitors in the same field?
+ScriptBook is currently rated #2 amongst tech companies that provide a similar product.

+### Recommendations

+* If you were to advise the company, what products or services would you suggest they offer?
+(This could be something that a competitor offers, or use your imagination!)
+I would advise ScriptBook to expand from B2B to include B2C.

+* Why do you think that offering this product or service would benefit the company?
+I believe offering their service directly to consumers would exponentially expand their base.

+* What technologies would this additional product or service utilize?

+* Why are these technologies appropriate for your solution?

 **Resources**